Antonio Banderas: 2010–present: Reunion with Almodóvar

 Banderas acted in the Woody Allen-directed comedy-drama You Will Meet a Tall Dark Stranger (2010), starring Anthony Hopkins, Josh Brolin, and Naomi Watts.
 The film premiered at the Cannes Film Festival and received mixed reviews.
 The following year, he starred in the horror thriller The Skin I Live In (2011), which marked the return of Banderas to Pedro Almodóvar, the Spanish director who launched his international career.
 The two had not worked together since 1990 (Tie Me Up!
 Tie Me Down!).
 In The Skin I Live In, he breaks out of the "Latin lover" mold from his Hollywood work and stars as a calculating revenge-seeking plastic surgeon following the rape of his daughter.
-According to the Associated Press, Banderas' performance is among his strongest in recent memory.
+According to the Associated Press, Banderas's performance is among his strongest in recent memory.
 That same year, he reprised his voice role as Puss in Boots, this time as the protagonist of the Shrek spin-off prequel, Puss in Boots.
 This film reunited Banderas with Salma Hayek for the sixth time.
 The film received critical acclaim and was a box-office hit.

 Banderas took a small role in Almodóvar's comedy I'm So Excited!
-(2013) and also acted in Steven Soderbergh's action thriller Haywire (2011), Jonathan Dayton and Valerie Faris' romance fantasy Ruby Sparks (2012), and Terrence Malick's experimental drama Knight of Cups (2015).
+(2013) and also acted in Steven Soderbergh's action thriller Haywire (2011), Jonathan Dayton and Valerie Faris's romance fantasy Ruby Sparks (2012), and Terrence Malick's experimental drama Knight of Cups (2015).
 Banderas starred in The SpongeBob Movie: Sponge Out of Water as Burger Beard, the film's main antagonist.
 In 2018, Banderas starred in the National Geographic limited series Genius: Picasso as the noted sculptor and painter Pablo Picasso.
 For his performance, he received a Primetime Emmy Award, a Screen Actors Guild Award, and a Golden Globe Award nomination.
 He also acted in Life Itself (2018), which premiered at the Toronto International Film Festival.